Unkerpaulie/dfl_one/dev_readme.md

 ### 5. Create foriegn currency deposits

 From the **Clients** menu, select Client 0 and click the "New Transaction" icon.
 A Purchase transactin needs to be made for each foreign currency deposit.
 Set the Contract Date and Value Date before the current date.
 This way these deposits will represent the opening balances for today.
 The Settlment Currency for each transaction is TTD.
-The exchange rates for the origin currencies on the list relative to TTD are as follows:
+The exchange rates for the foreign currencies on the list relative to TTD are as follows:
 - USD: 6.78
 - GBP: 8.54
 - JPY: 0.044
 - EUR: 7.15
 - XCD: 2.51

-Select the foreign currency as Origin Currency and enter the rate as Origin Currency Rate.
-The Settlement Amount is then the desrieed amount multiplied by the Origin Currency rate.
+Select the foreign currency as Foreign Currency and enter the rate as Foreign Currency Rate.
+The Settlement Amount is then the desrieed amount multiplied by the Currency rate.
 For example, if you need to deposit 1000000 USD and the exchange rate is 6.78, enter 6780000 as the Settlement amount.
-The Origin Amount of 1000000 will automatically be entered.
+The Amount of 1000000 will automatically be entered.
 Select the Beneficiary that was created.
 Before saving the transaction, click review.
 A transaction sheet is generated which can be printed or exported.
 Click Confirm to save the transaction.
 The Payment details field is optional, but a comment may be entered.
 Save and repeat for each foreign currency deposit.

 ### 6. Confirm that all opening balances